-Box 7.4 provides possible sources for projections of population and GDP, while Box 7.5 provides an example illustrating the simplified method to projecting scenarios using Approach A. Templates of the tables used in this example can be found in Chapter 12 (Table 12.3), where users can report on the data collected and used for calculations in this section.
+7 Box 7.4 provides possible sources for projections of population and GDP, while Box 7.5 provides an

+- 8 example illustrating the simplified method to projecting scenarios using Approach A. Templates of the - 9 tables used in this example can be found in Chapter 12 (Table 12.3), where users can report on the data

+10 collected and used for calculations in this section.

-Box 7.4: Sources for population and GDP projections
+11 Box 7.4: Sources for population and GDP projections

 Projections for population and GDP are important elements in the determination of transport sector baseline scenarios.
-Providing methodologies for projecting these parameters is outside the scope of this guidance.
+Providing methodologies for projecting these parameters is outside the scope of this methodology.
 Robust projections are usually available from a range of sources.
 The most widely used include: